-- 1. Development should preserve or enhance the character or appearance of the Mavesyn Ridware Conservation Area, taking account of the following key characteristics: - a. the survival of Medieval character; - b. low density townscape, based on separate buildings in landscaping or set back behind grass verges; - c. traditional boundary treatments including brick and stone walls and hedges; - d. green infrastructure, including grass verges, hedges, mature trees and the small triangular green in front of the church: - e. the group value of listed buildings, including two Grade I, one Grade II and six Grade II listed buildings; - f. the Church of St Nicholas as the focal point, with its open churchyard setting including graves, stone boundary wall and gates; - g. the mixed vernacular of traditional materials and features, including red brick, stone, half-timber construction, plain clay tiles, thatch, chimneys, and timber doors and windows: - h. the open farmland setting of the village. - 2.
-Development should preserve or enhance and avoid harm to listed buildings and their settings, including: - a. the High Bridge (iron bridge) and its river and landscape setting; - b.
+- 1. Development should preserve or enhance the character or appearance of the Mavesyn Ridware Conservation Area, taking account of the following key characteristics: - a. the survival of Medieval character; - b. low density townscape, based on separate buildings in landscaping or set back behind grass verges; - c. traditional boundary treatments including brick and stone walls and hedges; - d. green infrastructure, including grass verges, hedges, mature trees and the small triangular green in front of the church; - e. the group value of listed buildings, including two Grade I, one Grade II and six Grade II listed buildings; - f. the Church of St Nicholas as the focal point, with its open churchyard setting including graves, stone boundary wall and gates; - g. the mixed vernacular of traditional materials and features, including red brick, stone, half-timber construction, plain clay tiles, thatch, chimneys, and timber doors and windows; - h. the open farmland setting of the village. - i. key views in and out of the Conservation Area. - 2.
+Development should preserve or enhance and seek to avoid harm to listed buildings and their settings in a manner appropriate to their significance, including: - a. the High Bridge (iron bridge) and its river and landscape setting; - b.
 The group value of buildings and structures at Ridware Hall, including the Hall, dovecote remains, walls and gate piers. - 3.
-Development should preserve or enhance the following nondesignated heritage assets and their settings: - a.
+The following buildings and structures are identified as nondesignated heritage assets.
+Development proposals affecting those assets or their settings will be determined having regard to the scale of any harm or loss of significance of the heritage asset: - a.
 Monks Cottage, Uttoxeter Road, Hill Ridware - b.
 Pipe Ridware Church and churchyard, Pipe Ridware - c.
 Thatch Cottage, 90 Uttoxeter Road, Hill Ridware - d.
 Bothy, Church Lane, Mavesyn Ridware - e.
-Manor Farm Cottage, Manor Lane, Mavesyn Ridware - f.
+Manor Farm Cottage, Manor Lane, Mavesyn Ridware a shall be an and the state

+- f.
 Former Mavesyn Ridware Residential Home, Church Lane, Mavesyn Ridware - g.
 Outbuildings approx. 4m NW of Church Cottage, Church Lane, Mavesyn Ridware - h.
-Stable Cottage, Manor Lane, Mavesyn Ridware

-4. Development should complement the historic and rural character of the village in design, materials and finishes, adding to the architectural quality and diversity of the village, and also meeting the requirements of Policy MR04 and MR06.
+Stable Cottage, Manor Lane, Mavesyn Ridware - 4.
+Development should complement the historic and rural character of the area in design, materials and finishes adding to the architectural quality, and diversity of the Neighbourhood Area.